Huythanh0x/linked-blog-starter-md/Freedom.md

-> ultimate goal, the ability to make your own choices and live life on your own terms
+> Ultimate goal, the ability to make your own choices and live life on your own terms
 ### The curse of freedom
 #### The Allure and Trap of Freedom
 > self-imposed prison